omerfraz/AGpsTrack/README.md

 # AGpsTrack
-AGpsTrack is a free and open source modern GPS tracking system build with .NET Framework.
+AGpsTrack is a free and open source modern GPS tracking system built with .NET Framework.